roman-milk/roman-milk.github.io/complete-submission.md

  Mom and I left and returned home.
 We walked inside and were amused to see Dad dressed in a pink sundress getting his ass reamed by Mark.
 Watching my brother fuck my Dad was hot.
 Mark looked at me and said, "Well Mom wasn't home to fuck so I figured might as well use daddy's eager ass."

  I shrugged and laughed "He's all yours, Mark."
 Watching Dad get fucked turned me on and I got undressed.
 Not surprisingly, Mom did too.
 We sat on the couch with our hands gently teasing each others' pussies as we watch her husband fuck her son and my dad get reamed by my brother.
 I could tell Mark was getting close so I said, "Dad suck your son's cock."
-Report_Story #2